A Novel Framework for Online Supervised Learning with Feature Selection: Theoretical Analysis

 \section{Theoretical Analysis}

-In this section we will give the theoretical analysis for our methods.
-First, because of Prop. \ref{prop1}, we have the equivalence of the online penalized models including Lasso, Elastic Net, SCAD and MCP with their offline counterparts, and thus all their theoretical guarantees of convergence, consistency, oracle inequalities, etc., carry over to their online counterparts.
+The theoretical justification for the proposed methods under the case of the linear regression model is provided in this section.
+First, by using the Proposition \ref{prop1}, we have the equivalence of the online penalized methods including Lasso, Elastic Net, and MCP with their offline counterparts, and thus all their theoretical guarantees of convergence, consistency, oracle inequalities, etc., can carry over to their online counterparts \citep{wainwright2009sharp, loh2017support}.
+Then, theorems for variable selection consistency are provided for OLSth and OFSA methods in the low-dimensional case.
+Finally, an upper bound of the regret for the OLSth method is provided by using the technique in \cite{yuan2014gradient}.
+Additionally, since data normalization is considered in our theoretical analysis, the intercept $\beta_0$ is not considered.
+All the proofs are provided in the supplementary material which is available online.

-In this section, we will first show that the OLSth and OFSA method can recover the support of the true features with high probability, and then we will provide a regret bound analysis for OLSth.
-The main idea of our proof come from \cite{yuan2014gradient}.
-Then we will give a theoretical justification for the support recovery of our method in classification.
-The proofs are given in the Appendix.